 - Use your left hand to steer the car.
-Do not for a millisecond forget that the car will go in the opposite direction that the wheel turns.
+Do not forget that the car will go in the opposite direction that the wheel turns for a millisecond.
 If you steer left, the back of the car turns right, and vice versa.

 4. Stop the Car